Thursday, October 10, 2024

-Mechanics of a Formal Research Paper Writing Workshop: Monday, April 22 at 12:30 in class.
+Mechanics of a Formal Research Workshop: Monday, October 21 at 9:30 in lecture.

 Heather Nisen (Art & Architecture Librarian):